thearn/webcam-pulse-detector/README.md

 measure a heartbeat.
 To view a stream of this data, press "D".
-- The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicated the heartrate (in beats per minute).
+- The data display shows three data traces, from top to bottom: 1) raw optical intensity, 2) extracted heartbeat signal, 3) Power spectral density, with local maxima indicating the heartrate (in beats per minute).
-- With good lighting and minimal motion noise, a stable heartbeat should be isolated in about 10 seconds.
-Meyer waves should also be visible in the raw data stream.
+- With good lighting and minimal noise due to motion, a stable heartbeat should be isolated in about 15 seconds.
+When the conditions are good, other physiological waveforms, such as Mayer waves (http://en.wikipedia.org/wiki/Mayer_waves), should also be visible in the raw data stream (top).
 - If a large spike in optical intensity is measured in the data (due to motion noise, sudden change in lighting, etc) the data collection process is reset and started over

 TODO:
 ------
+- Show the detected bpm somewhere in the camera stream
 - Support for multiple individuals
-- Smooth tracking of faces/foreheads, perhaps by buffering and registering/transforming whole image frames
+- Smoother tracking of data from foreheads, perhaps by buffering and registering/inverse-transforming image subframes